 - Total monthly lease rental value (e.g. R / sqm x sqm)

 - NPV of future gross rentals (taking into account including escalations)

-In other words, the space value in our calculation above can be substituted with each of the above, as is most meaningful and appropriate to users of your calculation.
+In other words, the space value in our calculation above can be substituted with each of the above (or others), as is most meaningful and appropriate to users of your calculation.